Amey Wagh

-Amey Wagh (born 13 November 1987) is an Indian Marathi actor known for films such as Popat, Faster Fene, Muramba, Girlfriend.
-He was recently seen portraying Kushal in season 2 of Sacred Games and Rasool Sheikh in Asur- Welcome to Your Dark Side.real name, kartik bachate.
+Amey Wagh (born 13 November 1988) is an Indian actor known for his work in Marathi films such as Popat, Faster Fene, Muramba, Girlfriend.
+He was recently seen portraying Kushal in season 2 of Sacred Games and Balvir Subeir in Asur- Welcome to Your Dark Side and Asur 2.
+He is received numerous accolades including two Maharashtra State Film Awards and a Filmfare Award Marathi.

 Early life

 Wagh studied in Brihan Maharashtra College of Commerce, Pune.
 He began actively participating in play competitions since he began college.
 He lived in a joint family in Pune, consisting of around 65 members.
 His family was in the transport business.

 Career

-Wagh is part of the theatre group, Natak Company.
+Wagh is part of the theatre troupe, Natak Company.
 He auditioned for the role of Chatur in 3 Idiots (2009) but was rejected.
 He made his Bollywood debut in 2012 through the movie, Aiyyaa, where he played Nana.
 He made his marathi film debut through Sangeeta Pusalkar's directorial, Aaicha Gondhal (2008), starring Kuldip Pawar, as his father and Nirmiti Sawant, as his mother.
 In 2014, he was in an English play titled The Government Inspector.
 In the same year he was also seen in Shutter (2014).
 He was also in the play Bombed in 2015.
 The Marathi play, Amar Photo Studio, had Wagh in a lead role.
 He also starred in two popular Marathi TV serials Dil Dosti Duniyadari and its sequel Dil Dosti Dobara.
 He also hosted Zee Marathi Awards 2015-Utsav Natyancha Aplya Maitricha along with Pushkaraj Chirputkar.

 He hosted the show Super Dancer Maharashtra in 2018.
 He also co-hosted Jio Filmfare Awards Marathi 2018, alongside Suvrat Joshi.
 He is part of the YouTube channel Bharatiya Digital Party, where he hosts a celebrity talk show called Casting Couch with Amey & Nipun.
 He was ranked 5 in the Times of India-Pune's Most Desirable Men list in 2018.
 His movie, Girlfriend, has released in July 2019.
-He hosted the food show Mrs.Annapurna (2014) on ETV Marathi and the dance reality show 2 MAD (2017) on Colors Marathi.He has also acted in the movie Mee Vasantrao, which was releasing on 1 May 2020 but is postponed due to the lockdown in India.
+He hosted the food show Mrs.Annapurna (2014) on ETV Marathi and the dance reality show 2 MAD (2017) on Colors Marathi.
+He has also acted in the movie Mee Vasantrao, which was releasing on 1 May 2020 but is postponed due to the lockdown in India.